IBM/Project_CodeNet/tools/tokenizer/README.md

 ```

 The operator token `,` is escaped with double quotes, like so `","`.
-String tokens are escaped as well and any original double quote is doubled.
+String tokens are always escaped and any original double quote is doubled.
 A newline on its own or as part of whitespace will appear escaped as `\n`.
 A whitespace token text will appear inside double quotes.
+A continuation token
+will appear as `"\\n"`.

 ### JSON output